OSGeo/gdal/gdal/doc/source/drivers/vector/gml.rst

 By default the resolved file will be saved in the same directory as the original file with the extension ".resolved.gml", if it doesn't exist already.
-This behaviour can be changed using the configuration option **GML_SAVE_RESOLVED_TO**.
+This behavior can be changed using the configuration option **GML_SAVE_RESOLVED_TO**.
 Set it to **SAME** to overwrite the original file.
 Set it to a **filename ending with .gml** to save it to that location.
 Any other values are ignored.
 If the resolver cannot write to